top of page

 Like any major city, Panama City has its risks, and certain areas should be approached with caution, but from Blu hostel I walked around fairly extensively, particularly to the main street of Av.
 Central España which is in the Obarrio district (more below) so lets looks at those safer areas.

-Safer Areas In Panama City
+✅ Safer Areas in Panama City to Explore

-Safe Area 01 - Casco Viejo
+Casco Viejo

 This historic district, known for its colonial architecture, is heavily frequented by tourists and well-patrolled by police.
 It’s generally safe during the day and early evening, though tourists should stay alert for pickpockets.
-If you are looking for safe and welcoming hosteling in Casco Viejo (and this really is a fantastic area to stay in Panama City) then two of the best are below:
+If you are looking for safe and welcoming hosteling in Casco Viejo (and this really is a fantastic area to stay in Panama City) then two of the best are below

-Safe Area 02 - Punta Pacifica and Obarrio:
+Punta Pacifica and Obarrio

 These upscale neighbourhoods, popular for their shopping centres and hotels, are safe and regularly patrolled.
 They cater to both business traveler and tourists, with a lower incidence of crime compared to other parts of the city.
 Obarrio particularly is where you will find a lot of the more recognisable 'bank architecture' that has become iconic to Panama Cities skyline.
 The area feels very metropolitan with a Starbucks on many-a-corner, people milling about in suits, you get the picture!
 The best choice for a safe stay in the area for backpackers is located in Punta Pacifica, Hostal Casa Areka.
 For you holiday makers check out the JW marriot for some unreal views across the ocean and the bay.

-Safe Area 03 - El Cangrejo
+El Cangrejo

-Caution Areas In Panama City
+🚨 Caution Areas In Panama City

 Caution Area 01 - El Chorrillo